vaibhavsagar/website/drafts/quick-easy-nixpkgs-pinning.md

 --------------------------------------------------------------------------------

 I love Nix because it makes packaging and using software so easy.
-For example, here's an expression that makes a recent version of Pandoc available in a `nix-shell` at the time of writing:
+For example, here's a first stab at an expression that makes a recent version of Pandoc available in a `nix-shell` at the time of writing:

 ```nix
 let